 If you were harmed by your landlord or another property owner, then you might be able to file a personal injury lawsuit against your landlord.
-My Rights Law is a personal injury law firm that concentrates on helping aggrieved renters and accident victims obtain compensation and justice from careless property owners.
-Our premises liability lawyers are here for you when you need us.
-Please do not hesitate to call (888) 702-8882 or contact us by completing our secure web form for a free consultation.
+My Rights Law is an experienced personal injury law firm that concentrates on helping aggrieved renters and accident victims obtain compensation and justice from careless property owners.
+Our skilled premises liability lawyers are here for you when you need us.
+Please do not hesitate to call (888) 702-8882 or contact us through our secure web form for a free consultation.

 Most states impose certain obligations on landlords when it comes to rental agreements and security deposits.
 The rental agreement is a written contract that outlines the responsibilities of both you and your landlord.
 The rent amount, payment due date, and duration of the lease are some of the details that you may find in your agreement.